Verse-by-Verse Study

 Our Faith thankfully is a gift to us from God.
 He designed something so simple and effective, with us weaklings in His mind.
 He did not create a lengthy list of prior requirements.

-Furthermore, through this gift, we are only able to acknowledge and confess our sins, in the first place.
+Furthermore, only through this gift are we able to acknowledge and confess our sins, in the first place.
 Faith accomplishes many things for our good.
-Faith alone can give us eternal life.
+By faith alone, faith in God’s Son Jesus Christ, can we receive eternal life.

 Baptism, While Under the Water—Leaves Our Sins In the Grave